opencv/opencv/modules/gpu/doc/camera_calibration_and_3d_reconstruction.rst

     DiscTerm =  \min (disc \_ single \_ jump  \cdot \lvert f_1-f_2  \rvert , max \_ disc \_ term)

-For more details please see
+For more details, see
-qx_csbp
+qx_csbp ??
 .

-By default ``StereoConstantSpaceBP`` uses floating-point arithmetics and ``CV_32FC1`` type for messages.
-But also it can use fixed-point arithmetics and ``CV_16SC1`` type for messages for better perfomance.
-To avoid overflow in this case, the parameters must satisfy
+By default, ``StereoConstantSpaceBP`` uses floating-point arithmetics and the ``CV_32FC1`` type for messages.
+But it can also use fixed-point arithmetics and the ``CV_16SC1`` message type for better perfomance.
+To avoid an overflow in this case, the parameters must satisfy the following requirement:

 .. math::